Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Foreign Limited Liability Company?

-A Florida foreign LLC is an LLC initially formed in another state but wants to physically operate in Florida.
+A Florida foreign LLC is an LLC initially formed in another state but wants to operate in Florida.
 Physically operating means having a presence, such as having an office or hiring an employee.

 What is a Professional Limited Liability Company?